sogaiu/janet-ts-mode/README.md

     * Manual
         * `cd ~/src # or some place appropriate`
         * `git clone https://github.com/sogaiu/janet-ts-mode`
-        * edit .emacs-equivalent so that:
+        * edit your .emacs equivalent so that:
             * `load-path` knows about janet-ts-mode
             * `(require 'janet-ts-mode)` is included

-    * Elpaca - add something like the following to .emacs-equivalent:
+    * Elpaca - add something like the following to your .emacs
+      equivalent:

         ```elisp
         (use-package janet-ts-mode